 Air Date: 01.05.2020

 Adding value to your property can be costly, and sometimes the returns are negligible.
 Today we speak with Kyle Finney, whose finger has been on the pulse of PropTech for several years.
+We discuss the latest multifamily technologies!
 By adding smart tech to your property in the right ways and places, you can up rents while adding exponential value.
 We open the show by introducing Kyle and hear about his professional history, discovering PropTech, and its uses along the way.
 We then dive into some PropTech examples and their uses, like smart locks, home automation, and motion sensors.
 Kyle spends time explaining each of these and how they’re integrated into property.
 To give listeners an idea of the kinds of returns you can expect by using PropTech, Kyle shares useful case studies.
 As the show develops we then find out more about Kyle’s company, Arize, and what its value proposition is.
 Listeners will also benefit from Kyle’s insider advice, especially when he shares the kinds of questions you should ask before making PropTech investments.
 To finish the episode, we take a look at Kyle’s four keys to success.
 Be sure to join us today!

 Key Points From This Episode: